Historic buildings -- North Carolina -- Durham

 The collection consists of five black and white prints of photographs of downtown Durham taken in fall 1976 by Bob Lancaster for Southern Living magazine.

-Burnis H. Thornton photographs
+Burnis H. Thornton photographs and other materials

 The collection is primarily composed of photographs taken by Theodore Burnis Thornton of houses his father Burnis Hillman Thornton built and later photos taken by another son of Burnis's, Victor Thornton, for comparison.
 Materials also include a photograph index, newspaper clippings, and a program for Thornton's funeral.